bockp/Edge-Detection-project/edge.md

 ## Qualitative Comparison

 As can be seen in the above examples [Fig.5-12], the quality of the resulting edge detection depends a lot on which algorithm is used, and with what parameters.
-The outputs of all functions show us that the strong contours, corresponding to the hat,the face and the hair are well identified, while the contours of the details, like the hat's feathers are not detected.
+The outputs of all functions show us that the strong contours, corresponding to the hat, the face and the hair are well identified, while the contours of the details, like the hat's feathers are not detected.

 For the Sobel algorithm, the edges are outlined correctly, though it also outlines noise (shadows, changes in color) as edges.